Author: Rachel Hauck

 About the Book:

-Rachel Hauck is the bestselling author of ACFW Book of the Year winner Sweet Caroline, RITA Finalist Love Starts With Elle, bestselling and RITA Finalist The Wedding Dress, and of the critically acclaimed fiction collaboration with multi-platinum country artist Sara Evans, The Songbird Novels.
-Hauck’s latest release, Once Upon A Prince, is already receiving rave reviews, including a Starred Review from Publishers Weekly.
+Rachel Hauck is the bestselling author of Carol Award winner Sweet Caroline, and RITA Finalist Love Starts With Elle, and of the critically acclaimed fiction collaboration with multi-platinum country artist Sara Evans, The Songbird Novels.

 She lives in sunny, though sometimes hurricane plagued, central Florida with her husband and their ornery pets.

 Visit www.deboracoty.com for more about Debora and her books.

 Rachel earned a degree in Journalism form Ohio State University and is a huge Buckeyes football fan.
 She is the past President of American Christian Fiction Writers and now sits on the board as an Advisor.
 Visit her web site at www.rachelhauck.com to reader her blog, and to follow her on Facebook and Twitter.

 What is "true" beauty?
 Join the conversation at Rachel's Author Chat Party Event Page.
 On the eventing of 4/19 we'll gather to talk about inner and outer beauty and share moments of beauty in our lives.

 In the meantime, celebrate with Rachel by entering her True Beauty Giveaway!